Help! My hot tub won’t heat

-If you have a badly insulated hot tub cover, you could be losing heat quickly.
-Not only will this reduce the temperature of the hot tub.
-But, your heater will be working overtime to try and keep it at temperature, and burning through a lot of electricity.
+If you have a badly insulated cover you will lose heat quickly.
+This will reduce the temperature of your hot tub.
+Plus, your heater will work overtime to keep it at temperature.
+Resulting in sky-high hot tub running costs.

 Using an air blower is great, and adds a whole new dimension to the hot tub.

 But, it will also draw in cold air, which can cool the hot tub down.
 Using it for 10-15 minutes shouldn’t be an issue.
 But just be aware that using it continuously can make the water feel cooler.